adrienblanchard/include-shader/README.md

 ## Documentation

-For more details on how to use this macro, see the [documentation (docs.rs)](https://docs.rs/include-shader/latest/include_shader/macro.include_shader.html).
+For more details on how to use this macro, see the [documentation](https://docs.rs/include-shader/latest/include_shader/macro.include_shader.html).

 ## License